La Morra Travel Guide

 In this place is possible to find the wine production of the commune of

 La Morra.
 From June 2014 the vineyards are part of the heritage of Unesco.

 From the Town Hall square, you can run down in via Garibaldi to walkthrough the Bastion, an ancient path with very high walls that, in medieval times, encircled with their numerous towers and gates the whole country.

-The Old Palace Falletti arises from the ruins of the medieval castle that was demolished marthe half of the sixteenth century.
-Remodeled several times, it retains on the main floor a lounge with wooden ceiling coffer and some rooms with cross vaults use ed classrooms.
+The Old Palace Falletti arises from the ruins of the medieval castle that was demolished Marthe half of the sixteenth century.
+Remodeled several times, it remains on the main floor a lounge with wooden ceiling coffer and some rooms with cross vaults use ed classrooms.
 On the ground floor, in the stables, you can find the Municipal Wine Cellar, managed by the producers of La Morra, where they can taste and buy more than 60 different Barolo.